-The glossy ibis lives in wetlands, including marshes, swamps, wet meadows and flooded fields.
+Wetlands, including marshes, swamps, wet meadows and flooded fields

-These birds visit the Chesapeake Bay from spring through autumn.
+Visit the Chesapeake Bay from spring through autumn

 The glossy ibis feeds on insects, small fish and aquatic invertebrates, including mollusks and fiddler crabs.
 It uses its long bill to probe through mud and shallow water to find prey.

 The glossy ibis flies with an outstretched neck.
 This differs from the flight behavior of herons and egrets, which have crooks in their necks when they fly.
 It often flies in groups that synchronize gliding and wingbeats.